KenDickey/Small/RuntimeModel.md

 - StackPointer is register SP (x2).
 - Self/Receiver is register A0 [Also Result]
 - Arguments in registers A1..A7 with spill to Stack
-- Method in S1 [For literal access; 1sl literal is CodeVector]
+- Method in S1 [For literal access; 1st literal is CodeVector]
-- Env in S2 [for closure captured variable access]
+- Env in S2 [for closure captured variable access; may be nil]
 - PC [Points into Method's Codevector]
 - Temp0 ..
 Temp6 in T0..T6 w spill to Stack
 - ReturnAddress in RA (x1)